Higher Hida and Coleman theories on the modular curve: Higher Coleman theory

 \subsection{The $U_p$-operator}

 We work over $X_0(p)$.
 Let $a \in ]0,1[ \cap \qq$.
 The cohomologies of interest are:

-\begin{enumerate} \item$ \mathrm{R}\Gamma ( X_0(p), \omega^k)$, \item $\mathrm{R} \Gamma( X_0(p)_{[a,1]}, \omega^k)$, \item $\mathrm{R}\Gamma_{X_0(p)_{[0,a[}} ( X_0(p), \omega^k)$. \end{enumerate}
+\begin{enumerate} \item $\mathrm{R}\Gamma ( X_0(p), \omega^k)$, \item $\mathrm{R} \Gamma( X_0(p)_{[a,1]}, \omega^k)$, \item $\mathrm{R}\Gamma_{X_0(p)_{[0,a[}} ( X_0(p), \omega^k)$. \end{enumerate}

 The category of perfect Banach complexes is the homotopy category of the category of bounded complexes of Banach spaces over $\qq_p$.
+A quasi-isomorphism of perfect Banach complexes admits an inverse up to homotopy (\cite[Proposition~1.3.22]{MR1779315}, a quasi-isomorphism is always strict by the open mapping theorem).

-\begin{lem} These cohomologies are objects of the category of perfect Banach complexes. \end{lem} \begin{proof} In case $(1)$ and $(2)$ we can take a finite affinoid covering to represent the cohomology.
+\begin{lem} The above cohomologies can be canonically represented by objects of the category of perfect Banach complexes by using $\check{C}$ech covers. \end{lem} \begin{proof} By \cite[Lemma~2.6]{MR1306024}, any finitely generated module over a complete Tate algebra carries a canonical topology and is complete.
+We deduce that the sections of $\omega^k$ over an affinoid open subset of $X_0(p)$ form naturally a $\qq_p$-Banach space.
+In case $(1)$ and $(2)$ we can take a \v{C}ech complex for a finite affinoid covering to represent the cohomology.
+Since any two \v{C}ech cover can be refined by a third one, and since quasi-isomorphism admit inverses up to homotopy, we deduce the independence (up to homotopy) of the \v{C}ech complex.
 In case $(3)$, the cohomology fits in an exact triangle:

-since the two right objects belong to the category of perfect Banach complexes, so is the last one. \end{proof}
+and is quasi-isomorphic to the cone of a continuous map between perfect Banach complexes, hence is a also a perfect Banach complex.